NeoMedSys/mrsal/README.md

     callback_args=(host, queue)
 )
 ```
+###### NOTE!
+You have to initiate the mrsal client for consume in the same way you initiated it for publish

 That's it.
 You have now setup a full advanced message queueing protocol that you can use to promote friendship or other necessary communication between your services.